Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Object recognition and scene analysis

 \subsection{Scene analysis}

-Scene analysis may also be viewed as a kind of parsing \citep[see, for example,][]{she_1983}.
-For the analysis of a seascape, for example, there may be a high-level structure recording the kinds of things that one sees in a typical seascape (sea, beach, rocks, boats, and so on), with a more detailed description for each one of those things.
+Scene analysis may also be viewed as a kind of parsing (see, for example, \cite{she_1983}).
+For the analysis of a seascape, for example, there may be a high-level structure recording the kinds of things that one sees in a typical seascape (sea, beach, sky, rocks, boats, and so on), with a more detailed description for each one of those things.

 There seem to be two main complications in scene analysis:

 \begin{itemize}

 \item Any one thing may be partially obscured by another.
 In our seascape, a boat may be partially obscured by, for example, waves, sea birds, or members of the crew.